 In coordination with Harvard Law School, students may pursue both a PhD in history and a JD at Harvard Law School.
 To learn more about this course of study consult the Coordinated JD/PhD program overview.

 Each year, the department ordinarily receives between 300 and 400 applications to the doctoral program and offers admission to about 6 percent of applicants.
-The typical incoming class size is 16 students.
+The typical incoming class size is around 16 students.
 The admissions process is extremely competitive, but if you are serious about pursuing a PhD in history, you are encouraged to apply.

 Successful applications have shared many of the following characteristics: